 The duties/responsibilities of the Human Resources and Remuneration Committee shall be:

+To determine and agree with the Board the framework or broad policy for the remuneration of the CEO and such other members of the Executive Committee as it is designated to consider.
+No member or Executive Manager shall be involved in decisions pertaining to their own remuneration;

 To consider all issues in connection with the appointment and initial remuneration of General Managers, and to make recommendations to the Board thereon.

 To review any changes to the structure of the ECB organisation proposed by management and make recommendations to the Board thereon.